E-Rinaudo/first_solo_projects/hurricane_clock/README.md

 This project provides a structured interval training experience by prompting the user for workout details.
 It then runs a clock for each set, alternating between 20-second and 40-second intervals with sound cues for timing.
 This structure replicates the workout regimen outlined in the [Hurricane Hypertrophy][HurricaneHypertrophy-url] program within Athlean-X.

-It includes one main module:
+The project includes one module:

 + **[hurricane_clock.py][Hurricane-Clock-url]**:
-  This script contains two main classes that handle the workout functionality:
+Contains two classes that handle the workout functionality:

   + **`HurricaneWorkout`**: Prompts the user for workout details such as muscle group, number of sets, and type of exercise.
 It initiates the workout based on these inputs.
   + **`HurricaneSob`**: Uses the details from "HurricaneWorkout" to implement a timed interval training structure.
 It guides users through the workout with sound notifications for each interval and handles workout set progression.